 Another tip to keep in mind is to look out for deals that are too good to be true.
 If you are not a frequent flyer and find a 50% off deal on an airplane ticket for the summertime, it’s probably a scam.
 Summer is peak traveling season after all, so expect general price increases in airplane tickets as well as other traveling expenses.

-And again, we recommend using a virtual private network, or VPN when you are making online purchases to stay anonymous and keep your information private.
+And again, we recommend using a virtual private network, or VPN when you’re making online purchases to stay anonymous and keep your information private.
 Click here to read more about VPNs.
-You can also purchase NordVPN, our favourite VPN we use here at FixMeStick for a discounted price today.
+To purchase NordVPN, our favourite VPN and the one we use here at FixMeStick, click here.